HameedShirzay/Software-Testing-Automation-Portfolio/STLC/test case design.md

         - **Input**: Select 3 stars, enter feedback text over 250 characters.
         - **Expected Outcome**: Error message displayed, "Feedback text cannot exceed 250 characters."
 5. **Use Case Testing**:
-    - **Test Case**: Verify that logged-in users can submit a rating and feedback.
+    - **Test Case**: Verify that logged in users can submit a rating and feedback.
         - **Input**: Log in, navigate to a product, select a rating, and submit feedback.
         - **Expected Outcome**: Rating and feedback are saved and displayed on the product page.
 6. **Use Case Testing**: